 Can I file a joint return with my spouse who is a nonresident?

 Yes.
 As a U.S. citizen you can file a joint return with a nonresident spouse if your spouse elects to be treated as a resident.
 However, this might not be in your best interest.
-If your spouse files as a nonresident, his or her worldwide income is subject to U.S. taxation as a nonresident alien tax.
+If your spouse files as a nonresident, his or her worldwide income is subject to U.S. taxation.
 However, there are many tax benefits that wouldn't otherwise be available to a nonresident.

 An H&R Block expat tax advisor can help you decide the best option for your circumstances.